Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Access Information: Shallow step at Lych Gate.
 Sloping pathway to entrance porch.
 Shallow step into Church from porch.

-Additional Information: Max 20 people per tour/event.
-St Wilfrid's is the parish church at the centre of a thriving Dales community.
-Stewards will be present on the day.
-Printed guides in English, French, German, Dutch.
-Literature relating to the artefacts.
+Additional Information: St Wilfrid's is the parish church at the centre of a thriving Dales community.
+Stewards will be present in the afternoon to answer any questions and will serve refreshments.
+Printed guides in English, French, German, Dutch and literature relating to the artefacts are on sale.
+More information is available on our website.

 Directions: Nestling in the curve of the River Wharfe, St Wilfrid's lies towards the northern end of the village of Burnsall on the B6160 Bolton Abbey to Grassington road.